+experience-based competency to 8/1/2030.
 3/27: Striker amendment provides that nothing prohibits DCYF from adopting rules for timelines beyond 8/1/28 to allow providers additional time to meet qualification requirements based on date of licensure, hire, or promotion, which can be no more than five years.
 Additionally revises requirements for experience-based competency to include a deadline of 8/1/28 to demonstrate experience-based competency, specifies that providers must have been employed without a break in service since 8/1/21 or a cumulative five years of employment and have maintained compliance with all health and safety and child care or school-age care basics training, and provides that nothing prohibits DCYF from establishing more restrictive requirements for ECEAP providers.
 The striker proposed moving the deadline for child care providers to complete certification requirements or community-based training pathway from 8/1/30 to 8/1/28 but an amendment to the striker removed this proposal and maintained the 8/1/30 deadline.
 HB 2041 Macri Concerning postpartum coverage.
 Amends coverage of health care for eligible postpartum individuals from 12 months postpartum to 6 months.
-Public hearing held in House Appropriations on 4/3; Executive Action (Vote) taken in House Appropriations on 4/5; Passed House Floor 56-40 on 4/17; To Senate HB 2043 Fey Concerning transportation resources.
-Transportation budget for the 2025-27 biennium.
-Public hearing held in House Transportation on 3/25
+Public hearing held in House Appropriations on 4/3; Executive Action (Vote) taken in House Appropriations on 4/5; Passed House Floor 56-40 on 4/17; Public Hearing held in Senate Ways & Means on 4/23; Scheduled for Executive Session (Vote) in Senate Ways & Means on 4/25

-HB 2050 Ormsb y Implementing K-12 savings and efficiencies.
+HB 2050 Ormsby Implementing K-12 savings and efficiencies.
 Makes changes to the monthly apportionment schedule for allocations to public schools in the 2025-26 and 2026-27 school years.
 Also limits the Alternative Learning Experience (ALE) enrollment used to calculate Local Effort Assistance (LEA) to 33% of a school district's total enrollment.
-Public hearing held in House Appropriations on 4/3; Executive Action (Vote) taken in House Appropriations on 4/5; House Floor --------------- -- --- ---
+Public hearing held in House Appropriations on 4/3; Executive Action (Vote) taken in House Appropriations on 4/5; Passed House Floor 54-40 on 4/19; Public hearing held in Senate Ways & Means on 4/23; Scheduled for Executive Session (Vote) in Senate Ways & Means on 4/25 -- --

 Bill No. Prime Sponsor Title Summary Status SSB 5030 Wilson, C. Improving access to educational services by reducing barriers to obtaining vital records and allowing alternative forms of documentation.
 Waives fees for accessing vital records like birth certificates for parents or guardians eligible for or receiving basic food benefits under the federal or state food assistance programs.
 Also allows for the acceptance of alternative documents to show a child's age or date of birth for enrollment in early childhood education and assistance programs and public instruction.
 1/29: Substitute provided clarifying amendments specifying what documentation is sufficient for the waiver.
-Public hearing in Senate Early Learning & K-12 Committee on 1/14; Executive action (Vote) taken on 1/29 with adoption of substitute amendment; Public hearing held in Senate Ways & Means on 2/17; Executive Action (Vote) taken on 2/27 in Senate Ways & Means; Passed Senate Floor 43-4 on 3/12; Public hearing held in House Early Learning & Human Services on 3/25; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; Public hearing held in House Appropriations on 4/4; Executive Action (Vote) taken in House Appropriations on 4/7; Passed House Floor 62-33 on 4/10; Signed by President of the Senate & Speaker of the House; to Governor's desk
+Public hearing in Senate Early Learning & K-12 Committee on 1/14; Executive action (Vote) taken on 1/29 with adoption of substitute amendment; Public hearing held in Senate Ways & Means on 2/17; Executive Action (Vote) taken on 2/27 in Senate Ways & Means; Passed Senate Floor 43-4 on 3/12; Public hearing held in House Early Learning & Human Services on 3/25; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; Public hearing held in House Appropriations on 4/4; Executive Action (Vote) taken in House Appropriations on 4/7; Passed House Floor 62-33 on 4/10; Signed by Governor on 4/22; Effective 7/27/25